The Progress Economy

 What we’re thinking

 McKinsey tell us only 6% of executives are happy with their innovation initiatives – think about that for a moment, 94% of executives are not happy!
 Yet 84%, according to the same research, see innovation as important to growth.
-More recent research tells a similar story.
+More recent research tells the same story.
 And worryingly, the IMF cautions us that we are heading into the “tepid 20s” in terms of growth.

 • innovation is decreasingly translating into growth